openconfig/reference/rpc/gnmi/gnmi-specification.md

-For the operation that the target is unable to process, the code indicated in the status message returned within the RPC response MUST be set to a specific error code indicating the reason for failure based on the following mappings to onical gRPC error codes:
+For the operation that the target is unable to process, the code indicated in the status message returned within the RPC response MUST be set to a specific error code indicating the reason for failure based on the following mappings to canonical gRPC error codes:

 - When the client has specified metadata requiring authentication (see [Section 3.1](#31-session-security-authentication-and-rpc-authorization)), and the authentication fails -  `Unauthenticated (16)`.
 - When the client does not have permission to modify the path specified by the operation - `PermissionDenied (7)`.
-- When the operation specifies a path that not be parsed by the target - `InvalidArgument (3)`.
+- When the operation specifies a path that cannot be parsed by the target - `InvalidArgument (3)`.
 In this case, the `message` field of the returned status specified SHOULD specify human-readable text indicating that the path could not be parsed.